splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/discovery-kubernetes.rst

 .. _discovery-kubernetes:

 ************************************************************************
-Automatic discovery and instrumentation for Kubernetes
+Automatic discovery and zero-code instrumentation for Kubernetes
 ************************************************************************

 .. meta::